alexolivier/cerbos-envoy-example-with-claim/README.md

 ## Scenario: Envoy External Auth Adapter

 This scenario runs Envoy and a Go-based external authorization adapter in the same container.
-Envoy forwards incoming requests to the adapter via gRPC; the adapter extracts JWT claims, ensures the token metadata matches the expected signing configuration, forwards the JWT to Cerbos for verification, and then calls the Cerbos PDP for an `api_gateway` policy decision before traffic reaches the downstream API.
+Envoy forwards incoming requests to the adapter via gRPC; the adapter extracts JWT claims, forwards the raw JWT to Cerbos for verification, and then calls the Cerbos PDP for an `api_gateway` policy decision before traffic reaches the downstream API.
 The container uses `tini` to supervise both processes and propagate signals cleanly.

 ```mermaid
 sequenceDiagram